Starting in early 2019 spam emails circulated worldwide seeming to be from someone at Burli trying to send a document via WeTransfer.

 If you got the email, were suspicious of it and are here to double-check: you were right.
 It’s fake.
 Delete it.

 As far as we can tell, no Burli server, account or system is involved in these attacks.
 We have no reason to believe the folks at WeTransfer have anything to do with it either.
-That means there’s very little we can do other than alert you that these emails are probably malicious, aren’t from us, and that we are have not sent anything – certainly not unexplained and unexpected documents – to anyone via WeTransfer.
+That means there’s very little we can do other than alert you that these emails aren’t from us, are likely malicious, and that we have not sent anything – certainly not unexplained and unexpected documents – to anyone via WeTransfer.